theelderemo/cortexai/plugins/README.md

 # Plugin System

+> **Note**: Core tools (filesystem, command, web operations) have been successfully migrated to plugins.
+See `PLUGIN_MIGRATION.md` in the project root for migration details.

 ## Overview

 The CortexAI plugin system allows you to extend the agent's capabilities by adding custom tools.
 Plugins are dynamically loaded at startup from the `plugins/` directory.